MK316/MK316.github.io/blog/blogmain.md

 In the same year, she passed away in October.
 It was a beautiful autumn day and the world seemed to cease to smile.

 Winter came back that year.
 And one day I found the same scenery when I woke up.
 It was so quiet and I could only hear one bird singing around.
 I thought it must be her.
-She wanted to keep a bird but she thought birds are noisy... to keep inside the house where she was living.
+She wanted to keep a bird but one feels lonely.
+She wanted to have multiple birds, but worried that they are too noisy to keep inside the house where she was living (the city).

-In this place, birds can fly singing as free as they want.
-I want to keep the memory this way.
+In this peaceful place (North of Gyeonggi-do), birds can fly, sing, play with other birds as free as they could be.
+I want to keep the memory this way: she is enjoying this scenery and I feel happy to see this photo hearing the one special bird singing.

-And I took a photo of the same place and I can't tell the difference in the two photos.
-One from my mom and now from me.
-I hope we can talk about this beautiful moment together.
+So I took a photo of the same place (the one I have in the main page) and there's beautiful sound of silence.
+Now I can't tell the difference between the two photos: one from my mom and now from me.
+I hope we can talk about this beautiful moment together some day.

 May her soul stay in peace.